 No, Samsung Blockchain Keystore is preloaded on selected devices only.
 If your device is not supported, then you won’t be able to find it in the Galaxy Store either.
 Developers will need to test and integrate on the supported devices, or try out the Remote Test Lab in Samsung Developers Site to experience devices needed for Samsung Blockchain Keystore SDK integration.

-A Seed Hash aims to help developers distinguish if a user has setup Samsung Blockchain Keystore and whether the Master Seed has been changed or not.
-Every time a Master Seed (or a wallet) is created, a random String, or a “Seed Hash” value will be created and returned to the developers.
-This is not related to the contents of the seed, but developers can use the Seed Hash to check if a user’s Master Seed has been changed.
-If the Master Seed has been changed due to user deleting and re-creating a wallet, then the developers will need to get user’s address again from Samsung Blockchain Keystore and link it to your Android app, since a different Master Seed implies a different address.
+A Seed Hash aims to help developers distinguish if a user has setup Samsung Blockchain Keystore and whether the Root Seed has been changed or not.
+Every time a Root Seed (or a wallet) is created, a random String, or a “Seed Hash” value will be created and returned to the developers.
+This is not related to the contents of the seed, but developers can use the Seed Hash to check if a user’s Root Seed has been changed.
+If the Root Seed has been changed due to user deleting and re-creating a wallet, then the developers will need to get user’s address again from Samsung Blockchain Keystore and link it to your Android app, since a different Root Seed implies a different address.

 Yes, we plan to support more cryptocurrencies and expand supported regions in the near future.